nyrahealth/CrisperWhisper/README.md

 2. **Token-Word Alignment**
     - Due to retokenization as detailed in our [paper](...), each token is either part of a word or a pause/space, but never both
-    - Therefore each token can be cleanly aligned to one word.
+    - Therefore each token can be cleanly aligned to a word OR a space/pause

 3. **Ground Truth Cross-Attention**
     - We define the cross-attention ground truth for tokens as the L2-normalized vector, where: